Derek Oldham: Later years

 Oldham later played in many musicals and plays, including The Song of the Drum at Drury Lane, as Captain Anthony Darrell (1931).
 He appeared at the Royal Albert Hall as Chibiabos in Hiawatha in 1938, conducted by Malcolm Sargent.
 After 1948 he developed a career as a Lieder singer and lecture-recitalist and later as a character actor in non-musical plays.
 His last role in London was Dr. Stoner in the Agatha Christie play Verdict (1958).
 Between 1934 and 1957, he also appeared in several films.

 In 1940, on 29 February, the character Frederic came of age, as described in The Pirates of Penzance, Act II.
 This was a significant date for any G&S tenor.
 In New York, the Gilbert and Sullivan Society journal, "The Palace Peeper", marked the event by publishing an original ode to Frederic, in which Oldham was honoured as the archetype of the romantic Frederic.
-A member of the Gilbert and Sullivan Society in London from 1924, Oldham was elected Vice-President of the Society in 1947.
+A member of the Gilbert and Sullivan Society in London from 1924, Oldham was elected vice-president of the society in 1947.

 During his last decade, Oldham lived in retirement in Hayling Island, Hampshire, but he often visited London.
 He acted as compère for the D'Oyly Carte company's last night revelries at the close of its 1961–62 London season at the Savoy Theatre.
-In September 1966 he appeared on the BBC radio programmme Desert Island Discs.
+In September 1966 he appeared on the BBC radio programme Desert Island Discs.
 He died in Portsmouth in 1968, just before his 81st birthday.

 Recordings and films

-Oldham played leading tenor roles in nineteen full and abridged HMV Savoy opera recordings, as follows: Defendant in Trial by Jury (1928), Alexis in The Sorcerer (1933), Frederic in Pirates (1920, 1929 and 1931), the Duke of Dunstable in Patience (1930), Earl Tolloller in Iolanthe (1922 [part] and 1929), Hilarion in Princess Ida (1924 and 1932), Nanki-Poo in The Mikado (1926 and 1936), Richard Dauntless in Ruddigore (1924 and 1931), Colonel Fairfax in Yeomen (1920, 1928 and 1931) and Marco in The Gondoliers (1927 and 1931).
+Oldham played leading tenor roles in nineteen full and abridged His Master's Voice Savoy opera recordings, as follows: Defendant in Trial by Jury (1928), Alexis in The Sorcerer (1933), Frederic in The Pirates of Penzance (1920, 1929 and 1931), the Duke of Dunstable in Patience (1930), Earl Tolloller in Iolanthe (1922 [part] and 1929), Hilarion in Princess Ida (1924 and 1932), Nanki-Poo in The Mikado (1926 and 1936), Richard Dauntless in Ruddigore (1924 and 1931), Colonel Fairfax in The Yeomen of the Guard (1920, 1928 and 1931) and Marco in The Gondoliers (1927 and 1931).
 He also made numerous recordings of songs, musicals and operettas.

 He also appeared in several films between 1934 and 1957, including The Broken Rosary (1934), as Giovanni; Charing Cross Road (1935), as Jimmy O'Connell; Melody of My Heart (1936), as Joe Montfort, and Dangerous Exile (1957), as William.